FlexMcMurphy/hackintosh-full-installer/README.md

 This script contains most of the commands needed to partition, format and add macOS installation files as illustrated in that YouTube video but the commands can be run entirely in Linux.

-Using this script enables the steps in that YouTube video to be completed from within Linux.
-It is not necessary to install Boot Disk Utility or Paragon Partition Manager or Paragon HFS+ for Windows.
+None of these programs are needed: Boot Disk Utility or Paragon Partition Manager or Paragon HFS+ for Windows.